samitkumarpatel/help/azure.md

 Application Gateway
 ---------------------
 Backend pools - configure backend vm ip
-HTTP settings - configure all the exposed port from backend vm Frontend Ip Configuration - configure DNS/Public IP Listners - configure http(80) or https (443) listeners and add pfx ssl cert Rules - connect listeners —BackendPools—HttpSettings or setup any redirection rules
+Health Probs - create a health check url (the url has to give some status code inbetween 200-399) HTTP settings - configure all the exposed port from backend vm and add Health Probs If needed Frontend Ip Configuration - configure DNS/Public IP Listners - configure http(80) or https (443) listeners and add pfx ssl cert Rules - connect listeners —BackendPools—HttpSettings or setup any redirection rules